 Meanwhile on the homefront, my dream wasn’t exactly a greeted with open arms.
 The general consensus of my family toward my dream fell along the lines of: “It’s just a hobby,” (Bobby’s Hobby!) or “it’s only a pipe-dream.”
 It wasn’t so much that they didn’t support me.
 They just didn’t encourage me.
 Or is there any difference?
-But let me get one thing straight: I couldn’t ask more loving, generous parents and am extremely grateful for all they have done for me and all they continue to do (you know, like keeping me despite being an oopsie daisy and staying together to raise three children, despite my dad being just days out of high school upon my birth).
+But let me get one thing straight: I couldn’t ask more loving, generous parents and am extremely grateful for all they have done for me and all they continue to do.
 In some ways, their ambivalence toward my dream only added more fuel to the fire.
 And made me want to prove them wrong.

 From the time my dream was hatched in Ms. Gautreau’s classroom, I have done everything in my power protect it at all costs.
 I have directed most of my prayers toward it.
 In fact, every major decision has revolved around my dream, including my decision to become a teacher.
 After toiling around in the media business after college, I couldn’t resist the allure of summers off and frequent breaks.
 I even spend my planning period writing, rather than grading or making copies because it is when I know I will be at my creative peak for the day.

 Though I never once considered throwing in the towel, I would often wonder if I was doing enough.
 Or I would ask myself why was I still in Michigan, rather than Hollywood?
-A decision I still regret from time to time, until I remember that had I moved out there, I wouldn’t have my two beautiful children (though I would possibly have two different children, so I thereby lament the fact that I never got to meet the two children I would have had if I had moved west.
-Or perhaps I would have none at all?).
-The best outlook to assume is that I am right where I am supposed to be.
+A decision I still regret from time to time.

-Before I got married, whenever I felt the urge to follow my heart to Hollywood, I convinced myself that I could still make my dream come true…from the comfort of my parents’ couch.
+Before my first marriage, whenever I felt the urge to follow my heart to Hollywood, I convinced myself that I could still make my dream come true…from the comfort of my parents’ couch.
 And since I stayed home for college, my parents had grave concerns that I would spend his weekend nights sitting at home on the couch writing.
 Not only were they were worried I would be single forever, they were worried I would be single and sitting on their couch forever.

-It wasn’t that I didn’t have any friends (this wasn’t elementary school after all!).
+It wasn’t that I didn’t have any friends (that was so elementary school).
 It was just that I was under the spell of my dream.
 Though I could certainly see understand their concern, it was ultimately through writing that I fell in love (which in turn, ultimately made my dream come true).

 But life had other plans.